The Importance of Monitoring your Application Performance

 Monitoring also helps organizations take advantage of new technologies faster by giving them insights into how their systems will perform when scaled up or down.

-Organizations have much to gain from investing in proper monitoring solutions for their applications enhanced customer experience due to improved response time; quicker identification of problems leading to faster resolutions; better understanding of user behavior patterns; increased agility via proactive strategies; reduced costs associated with downtime; and improved scalability impacts on platforms.
+Organizations have much to gain from investing in proper monitoring solutions for their applications, enhanced customer experience due to improved response time; quicker identification of problems leading to faster resolutions; better understanding of user behavior patterns; increased agility via proactive strategies; reduced costs associated with downtime; and improved scalability impacts on platforms.

 How does Application Performance Monitoring Work?

-As such, understanding how application performance monitoring works can help organizations be more cost-effective, data-driven, and proactive in their analysis and troubleshooting efforts.
+Understanding how application performance monitoring works can help organizations be more cost-effective, data-driven, and proactive in their analysis and troubleshooting efforts.

 This data is then used to understand how the application behaves under certain conditions and detect anomalies or weaknesses in its design.